A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Subspace Merging Methods Enable Constructive Interference?

 \subsection{Experimental Setup and Results}

 \mypara{Experimental Setup} Apart from the merging algorithms, our setup mirrors \cref{sec:methodology}.
 We integrated all available implementations into the \textit{mergekit} library to provide a single, unified pipeline.
 We reuse the same base models as in \cref{sec:methodology}, the same 12 checkpoints per base model, the identical subset-sampling over merge sizes, and the same evaluation configuration to isolate the effect of the merging algorithm itself.
-For all subspace-based methods, we use the hyperparameter settings selected via our ablation studies; see \cref{app:hyperparameter-ablations} for details.
-In particular, we fix the boosting threshold of Subspace Boosting to $\beta = 0.2$ and keep all other hyperparameters consistent with \cref{sec:methodology}.
+Following our ablation studies (\cref{app:hyperparameter-ablations}), we set $\lambda = 0.1$ for TIES+SB and $\lambda = 1.0$ for all other methods, while fixing the Subspace Boosting threshold to $\beta = 0.2$.

 \mypara{Results} \cref{fig:accuracy-all_models_subsapce} shows the average performance across benchmarks for all merged models and subspace merging methods.
 Trends for the different methods are consistent across LLMs: Both TSV-Merge and Iso-C exhibit steady declines in average accuracy as the number of merged models increases, indicating that their dimensional truncation and orthogonalization operations progressively discard informative components when aggregating multiple checkpoints.
-The TIES + SB configuration follows a similar downward trajectory, suggesting that its pruning and consensus steps cannot recover lost information at higher merge counts.
-In contrast, TA + SB exhibits high variance at small merge sizes but improves steadily with scale, eventually matching or even surpassing the base model’s accuracy at large $n$, at a similar level to the original Task Arithmetic.
-These results indicate that subspace projection and flattening generally fail to produce constructive interference in LLMs, whereas Task Arithmetic paired with Subspace Boosting remains the only setup that benefits from scaling the number of experts.
-However, given that this trend mirrors pure Task Arithmetic (see \cref{fig:accuracy-all_models_conv}), this is mostly due to TA, while subspace boosting is not harmful here.
+In contrast, methods utilizing Subspace Boosting avoid this degradation.
+TIES + SB demonstrates a highly stable profile, consistently remaining slightly above the base model, though it does not achieve significant scaling behavior.
+TA + SB exhibits high variance at small merge sizes but improves steadily with scale, eventually matching or even surpassing the base model’s accuracy at large $n$, at a similar level to the original Task Arithmetic.
+These results indicate that subspace projection and flattening generally do not produce constructive interference in LLMs, whereas Task Arithmetic paired with Subspace Boosting remains the only setup that benefits from scaling the number of experts.
+However, given that this trend mirrors pure Task Arithmetic (see \cref{fig:accuracy-all_models_conv}), this is mostly due to TA, while Subspace Boosting is not harmful here.